-Oliver M. O’Reilly is the Interim Vice Provost for Undergraduate Education (VPUE) at UC Berkeley.
+Oliver M. O’Reilly is the Vice Provost for Undergraduate Education (VPUE) at UC Berkeley.
 As VPUE, he provides leadership on undergraduate education and is responsible for implementation of the campus strategic plan recommendations around Diversity, and Student Experience and Enrollment.
-Vice Provost O’Reilly oversees several strategic initiatives and academic programs, including Berkeley Discover, Berkeley Connect, the Berkeley Collegium, and the American Cultures Center, as well as major operating units such as Summer Sessions, Study Abroad and Lifelong Learning, the Athletic Study Center, the Student Learning Center, and Research, Teaching, and Learning Services which provides support to faculty development through the Center for Teaching and Learning.
+Vice Provost O’Reilly oversees several strategic initiatives and academic programs, including Berkeley Changemaker®, Berkeley Discover, Berkeley Connect, the Berkeley Collegium, and the American Cultures Center, as well as major operating units such as the Athletic Study Center, Biology Scholars Program, Student Learning Center, and Research, Teaching, and Learning Services which provides support to faculty development through the Center for Teaching and Learning.
 He advises on enrollment planning and management, serves as a liaison for academic units to campus administrative offices, and chairs a number of campus committees.

 In addition to his role as VPUE, O’Reilly is a professor in the Department of Mechanical Engineering.
 O’Reilly received his BE in Mechanical Engineering from the National University of Ireland, Galway, and his MS and PhD degrees in Theoretical and Applied Mechanics from Cornell University.
 After spending two years as a postdoc at the Institut für Mechanik at ETH Zürich, he joined the faculty in Mechanical Engineering at Berkeley in 1992.
 His interests span the fields of continuum mechanics and nonlinear dynamics.